teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 > 4. Once set up, your InvenioRDM integration, in this case, `My Zenodo Sandbox`, will appear in the list where you can manage or delete it.
 > ![InvenioRDM Integration](../../images/4-instance-created.png)
 >
 > 5. Your selected integrations will appear first when browsing import/export locations.
+You can find them by clicking on the `Upload` button in the activity bar.
 > ![Browse Remote Files](../../images/5-upload-import.png)
 {: .hands_on}